 This old coaching inn is a stunning historical building, full of original features dating back to Tudor times.
-Each of its 20 rooms are individually decorated, and include en-suite.
-The Red Lion provides a relaxing environment that provides all the amenities you should expect from a modern hotel, as well as all the plush features that a 15th century coaching inn can offer.
-Rooms options include single, double, twin, and four poster.
-There is a restaurant on the premises (The Parliament) that offers classic dishes in a traditional coaching inn setting with original wood beamed ceiling.
-There’s also a bar as well as 24 hour room service.
+Each of its 20 rooms is individually decorated and include an en-suite.
+The Red Lion provides a relaxing environment that provides all the amenities you should expect from a modern hotel, as well as all the plush features that a 15th-century coaching inn can offer.
+Rooms options include single, double, twin, and four-poster.
+There is a restaurant on the premises (The Parliament) that offers classic dishes in a traditional coaching inn setting with original wood-beamed ceiling.
+There’s also a bar as well as 24-hour room service.
 Parking is also available offsite, at the NCP on Osborne Street, at a cost of £4.50 per 24 hours.

 - 24 individually designed rooms with en-suite